shane-kercheval/sik-llm-eval/README.md

                 return mask_emails(value) == value
 ```

-The Eval above defines a `PYTHON_CODE_BLOCKS_RUN` check, which runs the code blocks (generated from the LLM) in an isolated environment and tracks the number of code blocks that run successfully.
-Additionally, the user can define one or more functions (which return boolean values) that are ran in the same environment and can test variables or functions that are created from the code blocks.
-In the example above, the function tests that `mask_emails` function (assumed to be defined in the code block in the LLM response and created in the isolated enviroment) returns the original value if no emails are present.
+Additionally, the Eval above defines a `PYTHON_CODE_BLOCKS_RUN` check, which runs the code blocks (generated from the LLM) in an isolated environment and tracks the number of code blocks that run successfully.
+Additionally, the user can define one or more functions (which return boolean values indicating success/failure) that are ran in the same environment and can test variables or functions that are created from the code blocks.
+In the example above, the function tests that `mask_emails` function (expected to be defined in the code block in the LLM response and created in the isolated enviroment) returns the original value if no emails are present.

 The following code loads in the Candidate and Eval above (along with a ChatGPT 4 Candidate and additional Eval) and runs all of the Evals against each Candidate.